General

 FLUSH PRIVILEGES;

-Replace username and password with your desired MySQL credentials.
-Always use a strong password.
+Replace username and password with the desired credentials.

 sudo systemctl restart apache2

-Enable .htaccess override by editing the phpMyAdmin Apache configuration file:
+To do so, enable the .htaccess file override by modifying the phpMyAdmin configuration file:

 sudo nano /etc/apache2/conf-available/phpmyadmin.conf